mmbman/Katagiri/jewel-mirror-awareness.md

 ###### Commentary:

 This metaphor is drawn from the Nirvana Sutra.
-There the Tathagata is likened to a baby in that he does not rise, stand, come, go, or speak.
+There the Tathāgata is likened to a baby in that he does not rise, stand, come, go, or speak.

-The first, he does not rise, means the Tathagata does not give rise to forms of the myriad dharmas.
-Tathagata does not see this microphone, or tape recorder, or table as forms.
+The first, he does not rise, means the Tathāgata does not give rise to forms of the myriad dharmas.
+Tathāgata does not see this microphone, or tape recorder, or table as forms.
 Humans see them as forms, and automatically we attach to what we see, even if only intellectually.
-But the Tathagata does not see the tape recorder as a form.
+But the Tathāgata does not see the tape recorder as a form.
 He sees it as Buddha.

 Which it is.